dask/governance/membership.md

 Any owner may temporarily remove permissions of any non-owner if there is some pressing reason to do so, such as insecure credentials.
-A consensus of owners can remove permissions of anyone long-term
+A consensus of owners can remove permissions of anyone long-term.

 Exception Handling